JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - Splash wave!
   - It seems to have an upgrade system of some sort which compels you to play it and beat it even at the easier levels
   - Today 3-5-2020 I beat it on Two star difficulty and got the second ending where the car falls apart
 * Space Harrier 3D 3DS - 12/27/19 - This is really good.
 The controls are great with the pad or the dpad, but also there are touch controls which use the stylus which I think would work really well possibly better than the mouse on the Amiga port.
 The graphics are arcade perfect and better than any port including Amiga.
 The sound and music is great, and theres a level select when you unlock them!
 Thats awesome!
 That fixes the continue structure.
 You only get 3 lives per level but thats ok thats a fair challenge (at least at this point on these earlier levels - could be a problem later but I dont know).
 And the 3d is fantastic!
 2-28-2020  - Not only is the 3D fantastic but the quality of life features are top notch.
 Adjustable lives and difficulty, level select, save and load, replay save, saved high scores.
-It’s really great!
-  - It’s also got music playback in the menus which is great because the music is great
+It’s really great! - It’s also got music playback in the menus which is great because the music is great  Update: 6/1/2020 I got it working on Citra and boy is it amazing in VR.
+I love it so much.  its pure fun!
+Caveats: Theres no level select in this version.  the controls are good because using my xbox I can use the dpad and stay exactly where I left it instead of pulling back to center every time.  the scaling is amazing and the depth is so damn cool.
+I love being able to see such clear detail on teh sprites.
+I got to level 7 or 8 before I probably left autofire down too long and cancelled out of putting in another quarter (or maybe I ran out of continues!?!)
+I've been playing on Easy and would like to experience the whole game on this VR sometime soon.
+Its just great.
+I tried playing it on the japanese 3ds rom and that one was slow as hell and wasn't close to playable.
+I was nervous about the USA one but it works great.

 # 2020 Games #
 * Mickey Mouse Land of Illusion Game Gear 1/8/2020 - I got to the second or third level, its cool that theres an overworld map and its got a good continue structure with apparently unlimited continues.
 On tihs level theres a bunch of clunky underwater controls and its prety unforgiving and makes it not too much fun.
 I was hopingto have more fun with it and its not too hard and I know I could beat it I'm just not motivated.
 I think it would have been great bitd.
 * Devilish GG 1/8/2020 - This is a weird game with breakout controls.
 I dont like it but I did have a game on DS called Class Action Devilish I think and I made some decent progress in that one.